Nestle-Crunch/CPE322/README.md

 This is a code example try typing <code>exit</code> in the terminal.

+Also, this is a link to this github repo [here](https://github.com/Nestle-Crunch/CPE322/blob/main/README.md)

 ---
 # Here's a picture of one of my dogs